 For more details on the fall foliage tour, or guided fishing trips with The Fly Rod Shop: Fall Foliage Scenic Boat Charters.

-Ride to the Top of Mount Mansfield… then Zipline Down
+Ride to the Top of Mount Mansfield on the Stowe Gondola SkyRide

-The bright red cars of the gondola stand out against the slopes, which are green in summer, multicolored in the fall, and white in winter.
+The iconic bright red cars of the Stowe Gondola SkyRide stand out against the slopes, which are green in summer, multicolored in the fall, and white in winter.

 Take a Snowshoe or Snowmobile Tour

 Whether you ski or snowboard, Stowe Mountain Resort offers some top slopes.
 It’s been called one of America’s best ski towns with good reason.
-If you’ve never tried winter sports before, it could also be a great place to take a lesson or two.
+And if you’ve never tried winter sports before, it could also be a great place to take a lesson or two.
 Why not?

 Non-skiers can choose plenty of other winter activities, or even head out for a bit of sledding.

 No kids?
 No problem!
 Recapture your own childhood with some old-fashioned fun.
-Pro tip: there’s an excellent sledding hill behind the elementary school in the village.
+Local tip: there’s an excellent sledding hill behind the elementary school in the village.
 Grab a sled at a downtown shop and head over for the fun.

 Have you been to Stowe?
 Tell us what you think of this charming Vermont town!